pandas-dev/pandas/doc/source/user_guide/window.rst

   with the passed Series, thus returning a DataFrame.
 * :class:`DataFrame`/:class:`DataFrame`: by default compute the statistic for matching column names, returning a DataFrame.
-If the keyword argument ``pairwise=True`` is passed then computes the statistic for each pair of columns, returning a :class:`DataFrame` with a :class:`MultiIndex` whose values are the dates in question (see :ref:`the next section
+If the keyword argument ``pairwise=True`` is passed then computes the statistic for each pair of columns, returning a ``MultiIndexed DataFrame`` whose ``index`` are the dates in question (see :ref:`the next section
   <window.corr_pairwise>`).

 For example: